All Products

 image

-Cross-source merging
+Cross-source merge

 Note

-2. Switch the data list to another target database, find the required data table, and drag it to the canvas.
+2. Switch the data table list to another target database, find the required data table, and drag it to the canvas.

 image